-It is possible to make your own container if you can’t or don’t want to spring for a store bought one.
-They usually will not be as effective as the airtight models that you can buy in stores, but something is better than nothing.
-Here are some ideas on how to make your own dog food container…
+It is possible to make your container if you can’t or don’t want to spring for a store-bought one.
+They usually will not be as effective as the airtight models you can buy in stores, but something is better than nothing.
+Here are some ideas on how to make your dog food container…

-- Juice Bottles: Hold on to the cap and make sure to clean thoroughly, but old juice bottles make excellent dog food containers.
-Just make sure that the spout is big enough for you to pour out big enough portions.
+- Juice Bottles: Hold on to the cap and clean thoroughly, but old juice bottles make excellent dog food containers.
+Make sure the spout is big enough to pour out big enough portions.

-- Colored Storage Totes: Although the plastic is not as tough or airtight as plastic containers made specifically for dog food, in a pinch these will work fine.
+- Colored Storage Totes: Although the plastic is not as tough or airtight as plastic containers made specifically for dog food, these will work fine in a pinch.
 The color will keep out light that will damage the food.
-One benefit is with bigger totes you can fit multiple bags inside.
+One benefit is with bigger totes; you can fit multiple bags inside.

-- Baby Diaper Pail: These containers were made to keep smells inside, smells much more noxious than your dog’s food.
-If you want to contain the aroma of your dog’s food, these pails would be excellent choices.
+- Baby Diaper Pail: These containers were made to keep smells inside, smell much more noxious than your dog’s food.
+These pails will be excellent choices if you want to contain the aroma of your dog’s food.

-- Cat Litter Boxes: If you have an extra litter box or two laying around, they are good storage places for bags of dog food.
-Just make sure that you have scrubbed it clean and if you still have a cat, that it is clear to your cat that this is storage, not a restroom.
+- Cat Litter Boxes: If you have an extra litter box or two lying around, they are good storage places for bags of dog food.
+Just make sure you have scrubbed it clean, and if you still have a cat, it is clear to your cat that this is storage, not a restroom.

 Most dog owners will pour their food into the airtight container and throw the bag away.
-If you are storing dog food long term, though, the bag may come in handy.
-It has important information like the UPC code, lot number, and expiration dates.
-This info can help you keep the food fresh and it might help if you have a problem with the food or there is a food recall.
+If you are storing dog food long-term, the bag may come in handy.
+It has important information like the UPC, lot number, and expiration dates.
+This info can help you keep the food fresh, and it might help if you have a problem with the food or there is a food recall.

 Pouring the dry food from the bag into your container is not good practice for storing dog food long term.
-There are a number of issues this may cause…
+There are several issues this may cause…

 - If you use a plastic container, there might be chemicals in the plastic that may seep into the food.